A-Breeze/binder_tests/README.md

     As per: <https://mybinder.readthedocs.io/en/latest/faq.html#how-much-memory-am-i-given-when-using-binder>
 1. The Binder configuration files must all be in the same directory, e.g. you *cannot* have `./environment.yml` (in the root) and `./binder/postBuild` (in a subfolder).
 1. The jupytext extension for JupyterLab requires JupyterLab 2.0, and the Binder default version for JupyterLab was 1.2.6 when I tried it (that's the most recent version that is in Anaconda Cloud, but there are more recent versions on conda-forge), so you need to specify a more up-to-date version of JupyterLab in the `environment.yml`.
+1. The JupyterLab extension `jupyter-server-proxy` needed for `jupyter-vscode-proxy` to work does not work (at time of writing) with JupyterLab 2.0.
+Therefore, we need to downgrade back to JupyterLab 1.2.6.
+This means we need to downgrade jupytext (e.g. to conda package 1.2.1), as per the bullet above.

 ## Further notes
 ### JupyterLab extensions